How artificial intelligence can be used to identify solar panel defects

 The first is the availability of training data.
 In order for a deep learning algorithm to learn how to detect solar panel defects, it needs a large dataset of labeled images.
 This means that the solar farm operator needs to provide a set of solar panel images that contain solar panel defects and a set of solar panel images without defects.

 The second challenge is the lack of standardization in solar panels.
-Solar farms can install hundreds or even thousands of different types and models of solar panels – each with its own unique characteristics such as size, shape, color, etc. Since solar panel characteristics can vary between solar farms, this could affect how well a single deep learning algorithm works across multiple solar facilities.
+Solar farms can install hundreds or even thousands of different types and models of solar panels – each with its own unique characteristics such as size, shape and color.
+Since solar panel characteristics can vary between solar farms, this could affect how well a single deep learning algorithm works across multiple solar facilities.

 The final challenge is in the model accuracy of inspection results.
 Algorithms trained to detect solar panel defects will not be 100% accurate.
 This means that a small number of solar panels may be incorrectly classified as defective.
 However, by using multiple deep learning models (trained on different datasets), the chances of incorrect classification can be minimized.